designstem/projects/biomimicry/index.md

   ## Let's find out...

-  why nature is crucial to mankinds' mimicry!
+  why nature is crucial to mankind' mimicry!

   #### Task

   Watch the following video, where **Janine Benyus** explains the importance of biomimicry.
-  Learn how nature solves design problems and see it through nature's eyes.
+  Learn how nature solves design problems and see them through nature's eyes.
   Take notes of what you find out for future reference.

 </div>